 The builder of the church structure is Fr.
 P. Rigaud, OMI.
 The building, machined tongue and groove cedar logs, came from Calumet where it had served as the local school.
-It is an ecumenically run church with a board.
-The other denominations that use this church are Anglican, Lutheran, and United Church.
 The rectory is attached to the Church.
 Catholic parishioners comfortably and frequently would hang around the rectory.
 The church had a full basement that brought revenue by rentals.
 Just as the building of the town commenced and some buildings were been built, a large forest fire threatened the whole town and all the buildings.
 Fr.
 Rigaud called it as a frightening situation.

 Faro was built as a town to support the mine and Cyprus Anvil was the first company to operate the mine.
 This company was very good to civil social groups.
 The churches benefited from this arrangement.
 Suddenly, the price for zinc ore fell on the international markets and Cyprus Anvil had to leave town.
 This brought the town to its knees.
 So much so, that very few people remained to live in this town so recently built.
 Fr.
 Rigaud was seen on CBC news report speaking of this dilemma and difficult time.
 Fr.
 Rigaud was very involved with the youth of town.
 Because of his appreciation for hockey, he was the main force behind the Faro minor hockey tournaments.
 In honour of his efforts, the local hockey arena has been named after him.
 He was, also, a driving member of the local Rotary Club, that did many different functions and projects in town.
 For these efforts he was the recipient of the highest award that could be given in the Rotary organization.